pdjr-beatrice/log/README.md

 All of the log file extraction and processing scripts take a _file-selector_ argument which is a full or partial log file name of the form _YYYYMMDD_, _YYYYMM_ or _YYYY_, selecting a daily log file, all log files for a month or all log files for a year respectively.

-### log-positions - get the positions through which the vessel passed in a particular period
+### log-positions - get the positions through which the vessel passed

-This script returns a list of position values from the selected log file(s).
-For each log file the script will always return at least the first recorded position and otherwise will only return positions which were recorded.
+Returns a list of position values from the selected log file(s).
+The generated output is a list of JSON records with latitude, longitude and date fields.

-### log-stops - get the start, stop and halt positions for a particular period
+### log-stops - get the start, stop and halt positions

+Returns a list of stop and (optionally) halt positions from the selected log file(s).
+The generated output is a list in the same format as that produced by `log-positions`.

-### log-trip - get the distance travelled in a particular period
+### log-trip - get the distance travelled

+Uses the Haversine formula to compute the distance between the positions returned by `log-positions` and returns the sum of the computed values.

-### log-runtime - get the total runtime of some device in a particular period
+### log-runtime - get the total runtime of some device

+Returns the total runtime _HH_:_MM_ for some device by filtering the selected log files using a supplied token and then summing the intervals between State 1 and State 0 log entries.

+### log-tabulate - returns an HTML table depicting the start and finish values for some metrics

+### log-kml - returns a KML document representing position and stop data

+### log-email - email the output of `log-tabulate` and `log-kml` to some recipient

 ## Wordpress configuration